AIRES: A system for air shower simulations: Processing compressed particle data files

 The most relevant physical properties of the ground particles can be saved in the ground compressed file, namely, \begin{description} \item[Particle code.]
 An integer code that identifies the particle. \item[Energy.]
 The logarithm of the kinetic energy of the particle. \item[Coordinates.]
 The polar coordinates $(R,\varphi)$ of the particle at ground, measured from the intersection of the shower axis with the ground surface. $R$ is the distance to the core and $\varphi$ is the angle with respect to the $x$-axis. \item[Direction of motion.]
 The $x$ and $y$ components, $u_x$, $u_y$, of the unitary vector $\vr{u}$ which indicates the particle's direction of motion.
 The $u_z$ component must be negative for the particles reaching ground because such particles move downwards.
 It can be calculated via:

 \item[Arrival time.]
 The saved quantity is the arrival time delay $t-t_0$, where $t$ is the absolute time (measured from the beginning of the shower), and $t_0$ is the global time shift described in table \ppref{TAB:bosr}. \item[Particle weight.]
 The statistical weight of the particle (see section \ref{S:thinning}). \item[Creation depth.]
-The vertical atmospheric depth of the point where the particle was inserted into the simulating program's stacks. \item[Last hadronic depth.]
-The vertical atmospheric depth corresponding to the last hadronic interaction suffered by the particle or by one of its ancestors. \end{description} \lowtable{[tb]}{gpr}{ } {Fields contained in the particle records of compressed ground particle files} {Fields contained in the particle records of compressed ground particle files.
-The field numbers for the different particle records selectable at compilation time (see text), named {\bfseries short}, {\bfseries normal} and {\bfseries long} records, are tabulated.
+The vertical atmospheric depth of the point where the particle was inserted into the simulating program's stacks. \item[Parent particle code.]
+The code of the parent particle that generated (after a decay for example) the corrent one. \item[Parent particle energy.]
+The logarithm of the kinetic energy of the parent particle. \item[Last hadronic depth.]
+The vertical atmospheric depth corresponding to the last hadronic interaction suffered by the particle or by one of its ancestors. \item[Last hadronic projectile code.]
+The particle code corresponding to the projectile of the last hadronic interaction suffered by the particle or by one of its ancestors. \item[Last hadronic projectile energy.]
+The logarithm of the kinetic energy of the already mentioned projectile particle. \end{description} \lowtable{[tb]}{gpr}{ } {Fields contained in the particle records of compressed ground particle files} {Fields contained in the particle records of compressed ground particle files.
+The field numbers for the different particle records selectable at compilation time (see text), named {\bfseries short}, {\bfseries normal}, {\bfseries long}, and {\bfseries xlong} records, are tabulated.
 Notice that a given field can have different field numbers.}

 For each one of these quantities, a corresponding record field is defined.
 The complete list of fields is placed in table \ppref{TAB:gpr}.
 As mentioned previously, there are several record formats each one including a different subset of all the available fields.